druce/druce.github.io/_posts/2014-01-19-optimal-certainty-equivalent-retirement-plans-part-2.md

         Think of 1 as the ideal income or base case, where utility=0.
 With risk neutrality or gamma=0, gains and losses generate the same change in utility.
 As risk aversion increases and gamma goes up, small losses generate bigger and bigger drops in utility, while big gains generate smaller and smaller increases in utility.
-A &#8216;no-loss&#8217; utility function with gamma=&infin; would be utility=0 for consumption >=1 and a straight line down to -&infin; for consumption<1.
+A ‘no-loss’ utility function with gamma=&infin; would be utility=0 for consumption >=1 and a straight line down to -&infin; for consumption<1.
 One possible objection is, OMG, _CRRA utility is such a strange complicated abstraction!_ No one actually thinks that way.

-        But we&#8217;re all used to thinking about mean-variance (or some of us, anyway).
+        But we’re all used to thinking about mean-variance (or some of us, anyway).
 Clearly there is a tradeoff between the volatility of a portfolio, the distribution of potential outcomes, and the return we are willing to accept.
 So at some level a lot of our thinking about finance involves something very similar to applying a discount to future income streams based on how risky and volatile they are.
-That&#8217;s what the CRRA utility function does &#8211; apply a discount based on distribution of outcomes or volatility.
+That’s what the CRRA utility function does _ apply a discount based on distribution of outcomes or volatility.

-        Another possible objection is, _&#8216;utility&#8217; is unobservable in the real world_.
+        Another possible objection is, _‘utility’ is unobservable in the real world_.

-        But if the utility function correctly ranks the outcomes consistently with the way a human would, at some level that&#8217;s all that matters<small><sup>1</sup></small>.
+        But if the utility function correctly ranks the outcomes consistently with the way a human would, at some level that’s all that matters<small><sup>1</sup></small>.
 The actual value is arbitrary.
 And as far as I know, any consistent ordinal ranking can be mapped to a cardinal utility function.
 And we can ask people which outcomes they prefer, either a priori asking them to rank risky outcomes to estimate their risk aversion, or simply generating CRRA-consistent retirement profiles with varying levels of risk aversion, and asking them to choose one.

-        _Finally, why CRRA utility?_ The important property of CRRA utility is that it&#8217;s scale-invariant.
+        _Finally, why CRRA utility?_ The important property of CRRA utility is that it’s scale-invariant.
 A distribution of cashflows between 10 and 15 gets the same discount as a similar distribution between 100 and 150.
-So if you use a non-CRRA function, you&#8217;re going to get different answers depending on the size of the income streams that get generated.
+So if you use a non-CRRA function, you’re going to get different answers depending on the size of the income streams that get generated.

         So, if we think that, to reasonable approximations, humans are risk averse, they make consistent choices about risky outcomes, and their risk aversion is scale invariant over the range of outcomes we are studying, a CRRA utility function seems like a reasonable thing to use, as an approximation that leads to a problem we can solve.